Missing Data Estimation in Temporal Multilayer Position-aware Graph Neural Network (TMP-GNN): Performance Evaluation

-Table \ref{tab:ParamValues} demonstrates the characteristics associated to the graphs built from the 4 utilized datasets.
+Table \ref{tab:ParamValues} demonstrates the characteristics associated to the graphs built from the 4 selected datasets.
 Among all, TomTom and Mobility have the highest and the lowest number of nodes, respectively.
-In terms of number of edges, compared to a fully connected graph of the same type, we have ordered the graph from the most connected to the least connected as the following: Mobility, Loop Detector, PhD and TomTom.
+From an edge density's perspective, we have ordered the graph from the most connected to the least connected as following: Mobility, Loop Detector, PhD and TomTom.
 From the topological point of view, TomTom and Loop Detector are static graph.
-That is, the edge number is constant from one layer to the other and the dynamicity is in the value of node / edge features.
-However, PhD and Mobility graphs change throughout the time layers in terms of both the edge existence and the features.
-Among the two, PhD has the highest dynamicity, and thus is the sparsest graph in multiple time layers.
-Fig. \ref{fig:figac} demonstrates the number of edges per layer for these graphs.
-The third row in the table shows the number of nodes in the dynamic multi-layered graph that is represented in a single graph.
-TomTom and PhD have significantly largest number of nodes in the temporal graph.
-The fourth row indicates length of largest connected component in the dynamic graph; cases can be ordered according to ratio of length of this component to total number of nodes in the graph in a descending order as follows: PhD, Mobility, Loop Detector and TomTom.
-TomTom has the least number of edges and smallest size of largest connected components given the size of the graph.
-We calculated the number of isolated nodes, as the nodes which are not connected to largest component as follows:
+That is, $\mathcal{E}^{(t)} = \mathcal{E}^{(t')}, t \neq t'$ and the change is in the value of $x_{uv}^{(t)}/w^{(t)}_v$ only.
+However, PhD and Mobility graphs change throughout the time layers in terms of ${|\mathcal{V}^{(t)}|}, x_{uv}^{(t)}$ and $w^{(t)}_v$.
+Among the two, PhD has the highest dynamic rate, and turns into the sparsest graph in multiple time layers.
+Fig. \ref{fig:figac} demonstrates $|\mathcal{E}^{(t)}|$ per layer $t$ for these graphs.
+The third row in the table shows the number of nodes in the temporal multi-layered graph, explained in\ref{supra}, which is equal to $(|\mathcal{V}| \times \mathrm{T})$.
+TomTom and PhD have significantly largest number of nodes in the temporal graph given the number of available time layers.
+The fourth row indicates size of largest connected component ($\text{LCC}$) in the dynamic graph.
+The parameter is considered as an important topological invariant of the graph and can be computed using a variant of depth-first search for directed and undirected graphs \cite{tarjan1972depth}.
+Here, graphs can be ordered according to ratio of $\frac{\text{LCC}}{|\mathcal{V}|}$ in a descending order as follows: Loop Detector, PhD, Mobility, and TomTom.
+The entire Loop detector undirected graph is considered as one connected component; TomTom as a directed graph has multiple weakly connected components with each component as small as $2\%$ of the total $|\mathcal{V}|$.
+We calculate the number of isolated nodes as the nodes which are not connected to largest component by this equation: $\text{no. of isolated nodes} = \mathrm{N} \times \mathrm{T} - \text{LCC}$ that could be another indicator of nodes with lower node degree and thus, sparser graphs.
+TomTom has the largest number of isolated nodes, as expected.